openshift/ansible-service-broker/docs/proposals/updates-first-pass.md

 ### Broker

 As outlined in the spec, broker must support both async and sync update variants.
-Async is requested via `accepts_incomplete` qparam.
+Async is requested via `accepts_incomplete` query param.

 Broker should prefer to delegate any details of what an "update" actually means to the APBs.
 That means passing all the `previous_values` it receives as part